 Bailey Family Farm, Snohomish

-This family farm is a 5th-generation farm, with 350 acres in the Snohomish Valley.
-They offer 50 acres of vegetables and fruit-picking from June through October.
+This family farm is 5th-generation, with 350 acres in the Snohomish Valley.
+They offer 50 acres for vegetable and fruit picking from June through October.
 Call or check Facebook and the website for hours.

 Biringer Farm, Arlington

-Biringer Farm offers a sort of berries including strawberries (June-mid July), raspberries & tayberries (July), black caps and blackberries, blueberries (limited availability) and more.
-Call or check Facebook or website for hours.
+Biringer Farm offers a variety of berries, including strawberries (June-mid July), raspberries & tayberries (July), blackcaps and blackberries, blueberries (limited availability), and more.
+Call, check Facebook, or the website for hours.

 This is an organic U-pick with strawberries, raspberries, blueberries, and thornless blackberries located in Monroe, WA.